College ROI Calculator

 Education path

 Choose your pathEach path pre-populates realistic cost and salary defaults.
-Use major presets to set salary benchmarks then adjust to your specific school and market.
+Use the major preset to set salary benchmarks, then fine-tune to your school and market.

-2+2 community college transferTwo years at community college followed by two years at a 4-year institution - same credential at significantly lower total cost, often the highest-ROI path.
+2+2 community college transferTwo years at community college followed by two years at a 4-year institution — same final credential at a fraction of the cost, often the highest-ROI path.

 Which path are you evaluating?